frankcox/MazeBot3D/README.md

     x
     xxx

 It would be interesting to add diagonals.
 This would be tedious with the current code but totally doable.
+Of course we'd have to come up with names for all the, what?
+Twenty something new directions...
+And why stop there?
+Why not just cut loose and use 3D vectors of any direction?
+Dijstra's could still handle it!

 DATA FILE FORMAT: